Do This Before You Shop: Shop Your Closet

 While you are organizing and rotating, anticipate the coming season, even if it seems impossible that the snow will ever melt, or that it should ever finally cool off after a long summer.
 Maybe there will be a change of season soon and your urge to spend can be aimed at freshening up last year's spring lineup.
 Or maybe there is a possible pregnancy in the future, meaning that it might not be a great time to buy fitted pants.

 This is also the time to look for multiples or wardrobe gaps; if you still feel the pull of retail therapy after the reorganization, splurge energy can now be directed specifically at items that make getting dressed more fun and more efficient.
-Maybe I already have a ton of pants but not enough shirts?
-Good, then I might allow myself to purchase a great new shirt if I still feel like shopping, instead of getting tempted by everything I see in store.
+Maybe you already have a ton of pants but not enough shirts?
+Good, then you might allow yourself to purchase a great new shirt if you still feel like shopping, instead of getting tempted by everything in the store.

 Sometimes the reorganizing project is enough to kill the shopping urge, especially as it often prompts me to notice that I'm already content with what I have and rarely have time to wear it all as it is.
 However, if the splurge urge persists, next I challenge myself to wear the last item that was an unplanned purchase, or something that I thought I needed but which has not yet been worn.
 This is nice because it can be a reminder that we often don't need the things that tempt us, and then we are left with a budget hangover and an over-stuffed closet.
 This trick can also expose a habit of say, buying ruffled shirts, but not actually wearing them.
 That little nugget of fresh knowledge can help you resist the next ruffled shirt, even if it is 50% off.

-Culturally, we have a bad habit of finding additional storage instead of being honest about how much of our stuff we reasonably need and use.
+Culturally, we have a bad habit of creating excessive additional storage instead of being honest about how much of our stuff we reasonably need and use.
 I have used these techniques in eight closets, large and small, in the last seven years and they work every time.
 They are not, however, the only weapons I have for fighting shopping temptations.
-Stay tuned for Before You Shop, Pt.
+When you have completed these steps, you are ready for the next step: Before You Shop, Pt.
 II: Make a Wish List.